syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Week-Numbers.md

 ![WinUI Calendar DateRange Picker apply week number format](Week_Numbers_images/winui-calendardaterangepicker-custom-format.png)

-## Customize the week number appearance
+## Customize the week number and name of days of the week appearance

 You can show week number in `Calendar DateRange Picker` control by setting the value of `ShowWeekNumbers` property  as **true**.
-`Calendar DateRange Picker` control also allows you to customize the template of the week numbers using `WeekNumberTemplate` property and the template of week day name using `WeekNameTemplate` property in `CalendarItemTemplateSelector` class.
+`Calendar DateRange Picker` control also allows you to customize the template of the week numbers using `WeekNumberTemplate` property and the template of name of days of the week using `WeekNameTemplate` property in `CalendarItemTemplateSelector` class.
 The default value of `ShowWeekNumbers` property is **false**.

 {% tabs %}
 {% highlight XAML %}